rzehumat/ctuThesis2/README.md

 # Compilation
 - Overleaf -- just use the `Recompile` button
+- Linux
+    - `latexmk` is always the best option; to avoid errors with graphics, use `latexmk --latex=pdflatex main`
-- Linux -- `pdflatex` for the document and `biber` for bibliography are recommended
+    - `pdflatex` for the document and `biber` for bibliography are recommended, use:
-    - use:
 ```
 pdflatex main
 biber main
 pdflatex main
 ```
-    - `latexmk` is always the best option, but it does not work here (to be fixed)

 # Special commands
 There are some own commands or aliases to make LaTeX syntax shorter or to reduce the code (DRY principle).
 They are located in _commands.tex_.